Accenture/mercury-nodejs/guides/CHAPTER-4.md

 }
 ```

-To tell the system where to find the functions, you can configure the "preload.yaml" file like this:
+To instruct the system to load some selected functions, you can configure the "preload.yaml" file like this:

 ```yaml
 preload: